gkoulouras/Nullomers-Assessor/README.md

 <b>Results:</b>

-Preliminary analysis has been conducted in multiple genomes of various organisms and the <i>Human</i> proteome.
+Preliminary analysis has been conducted in multiple genomes and proteomes of various organisms including <i>Human</i>.
 The results of this study are freely provided through <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-accessed resource of significant Minimal Absent Words.

 <b>Publication:</b>